Popculture and Philosophy

 The Ethicist Podcast (New York Times)

 Once you start looking, questions of ethics are everywhere.
-Look through this guide.
+Take a look.
 Here you'll find suggestions for exploring possible key questions AND ideas for research once you've chosen your question.

-When might you use a stereotype in advertising and when is it unethical?
+When can you use a stereotype in advertising and when is it unethical?

 Here are some ethical questions from the NPR show, On the Media: